Deen-Adam/Bullets/README.md

       java -jar "name of the program" .jar

-To distribute this project, zip up the dist folder (including the lib folder) and distribute the ZIP file.
+To distribute this project, zip up the whole folders (including the lib folders) and distribute the ZIP file.

 Notes: